-Most botanically based, pure and natural cosmetic companies however, freely share, and even highlight their ingredient lists with pride.
-Look at Living Libations, Thera Wise, Green Beaver, and even Alba Botanicals which is on the border for me of how natural it really is.
-I share the ingredients of my own All Purpose Body Butter- and would encourage you to make it in your kitchen.
+Most botanically based, pure and natural cosmetic companies, however, freely share and even highlight their ingredient lists with pride.
+Look at Living Libations*, Thera Wise, Green Beaver, and even Alba Botanicals all share their ingredients.
+All cosmetic companies now do.

 My first question was about how pure the products are and I got the response that always makes me cringe: We use the purest ingredients we can, wherever possible.

-That stance allows for a great, big wide open door to use whatever is the easiest, cheapest or most accessible but still maintain their principles of being vegan, and cholesterol free, which by-the-way, would have to go together as cholesterol is only ever found in animal based products.
-From what I can tell, Arbonne cartwheeled through that loophole.
+‘Wherever possible.’
+We see this a lot with organic food in restaurants.
+That stance allows for the opportunity to use whatever is the easiest, cheapest or most accessible, but still maintain their principles of being, say, vegan, and cholesterol-free (which, by the way, would have to go together as cholesterol is only ever found in animal-based products).

 As the consultant wrote to me following our conversation: